 Search your feelings, my friend, and you know this to be true.
-The internet gives us literally any information we could possibly need to achieve our goals, but my guess is you’re probably not a billionaire or a model.
+The internet gives us access to almost any information we could possibly need to achieve our goals, but my guess is you’re probably not a billionaire or a model.
 So how can we have all the information we need but still struggle to reach our goals?

-I had a guest on The School of Greatness recently who gave me a pretty incredible answer: “It’s because we don’t make decisions with our goals.
-We make decisions with our feelings.
-Ninety-five percent of the time, we make our decisions based on how we feel in the moment, not based on what we know is right.”
+I had a guest on The School of Greatness who gave me a pretty incredible answer: “You don’t make decisions with your goals.
+You don’t make decisions with your prefrontal cortex.
+You don’t make decisions with logic….
+We make decisions with feelings.
+Ninety-five percent of our decisions are made by how you feel in the moment.”

 That eureka moment is brought to you by Mel Robbins.
-She is the most-booked female speaker on the planet, a CNN commentator and a best-selling author.
+She is one of the most booked female speakers on the planet, host of The Mel Robbins Podcast and bestselling author of books including The High 5 Habit.
 And on my podcast, she shared a simple neurobiological hack that we can all use to make the decisions we know we should.
-She calls it the “5 Second Rule.”
+She calls it “The 5 Second Rule.”

 That’s it.
 That’s the hack.

-I had the same reaction you did when Mel told me this.
+I had the same reaction you did when Robbins told me this.
 No way, I thought.
 That’s too simple, there’s no way that works.
 Then she explained the neuroscience to me, and it clicked.
 “Counting is an action,” she said.
-“Counting backward takes concentration.
-So, when you count down, you actually awaken your prefrontal cortex and give yourself the power to drive forward.
-Because now you’re not on autopilot.
-You’re in control.”
+“Counting backwards requires focus….
+So it’s actually this habit of hesitating, you start catching yourself, it’s a huge moment of power because you have a decision to make and you’ve got to make it in the next five seconds.
+Are you going to go on autopilot and get trapped in your mind, or are you going to five, four, three, two, one and awaken your prefrontal cortex and drive forward?”